EliaTogni/Univault/Classes/Simulation.md

 that is, the sum of a large number of independent random variables is a normally distributed random variable (indipendently on the distribution of the starting ones).
 In other terms, the probability of finding this sum to be different from $n$ times the expected value is not only decreasing (as in the law of large numbers) but the error we get has a particular distribution: it is always distributed as a normal random variable.

-The limit of the Inverse Tranform method is the need for an invertible cumulative distribution function.
-While this condition was given in the context of discrete random variables, it is not for the continuous ones.

 -----

 ## Composition method